lazaroborges/parsa-go/README.md

 # Parsa - Personal Finance Management API

-A clean, production-ready RESTful API for personal finance management built with Go and PostgreSQL.
+A production-ready RESTful API for personal finance management built with Go and PostgreSQL.
+To go with Parsa-Go in Flutter.

 ## Features